 Recent literature has shown that partisans are motivated to interpret and process information in a biased manner, however, there is very little inspection of the conditions under which biased information processing occurs.
 In order to have a more nuanced view of partisan motivated reasoning, I argue that we need to look at the competing motivations of voters' social, as well as political, group identities.
 Using lab and online experiments, I examine whether partisans are able to change their opinions based on counter-attitudinal, as opposed to attitude-consistent, arguments depending on whether or not they are exposed to competing arguments from groups of which they identify as members.
+Thanks to the generous support of the ISchool, I am also pursuing new lines of research that examine how egalitarian norms are enforced on Facebook as well as how women in Congress use Twitter to build professional and social networks.

 Ph.D. in Political Science at University of California, Davis (Davis, CA)